In need of a waterproof backpack? You’ve come to the dry-ight place 🙂

 The Chaos Ready Waterproof Backpack is perfect for every type of traveler looking for guaranteed water protection.
 The best part?
 At $46.99 the Chaos Ready backpack doesn’t require a huge investment either.

-Note – the Timbuk2 Wander Pack is technically HIGHLY water resistant, but it’s not water proof.
+Note – the Timbuk2 Wander Pack is technically a HIGHLY water-resistant backpack, but it’s not TOTALLY waterproof.

-The Timbuk2 Wander Pack is the best waterproof backpack for college students because it works great for daily class/campus use and doubles as an excellent travel backpack as well.
+The Timbuk2 Wander Pack is a good water-resistant backpack for college students because it works great for daily class/campus use and doubles as an excellent travel backpack as well.
 The backpack features a fully unzipping compartment for easy packing and access.
 There is a padded laptop compartment that fits computers up to 15 inches, because what college student these days doesn’t have a laptop?

 Other features include internal and external compression straps cinch down your load and a mesh wall pocket and organizer for pens, phones and other small odds and ends.